Traits, Personality and Behavior

 Pet Insurance for Sussex Spaniels

 Pet insurance for Sussex Spaniels costs more than for mixed breed dogs.
 This is because Sussex Spaniels are more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Sussex Spaniels are susceptible.
-The best time to get pet insurance for your Sussex Spaniel is when he’s a healthy puppy.
-You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.
+Embrace dog insurance offers full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Sussex Spaniels are susceptible.
+The best time to get pet insurance for your Sussex Spaniel is when he's a healthy puppy.
+You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.